mudit14224/Multi-Task-Sentence-Transformer/README.md

 * **Task A: Sentence Classification:** Classifying sentences into predefined categories.
 * **Task B: Named Entity Recognition (NER):** Identifying and classifying named entities within sentences.

+These Tasks have a Sentence Transformer model as a backbone.

 ## Project Structure

 * `main.py`: Contains the main execution logic, including task implementations and training.